rocky-linux/documentation/en/rocky/8/guides/add_mirror_manager.md

 * "Private" - e.g. not available to the public, an internal private mirror
 * "Internet2" - on Internet2
 * "Internet2 clients" - serves Internet2 clients, even if private
 * "ASN - Autonomous System Number, used in BGP routing tables.
+Only if you are an ISP.
 * "ASN Clients? - Serve all clients from the same ASN.
 Used for ISPs, companies, or schools, not personal networks.
 * "Robot email" - email address, will receive notice of upstream content updates
 * "Comment" - text, anything else you'd like a public end user to know about your mirror